 Select from the menu on the left to read about the Boyd IP faculty, the IP curriculum, IP faculty publications, IP-related Boyd news and events, IP-related opportunities for students, and student IP-related activities.

-Boyd IP faculty work closely with the Career Development Office to identify and promote IP-related internships, externships and post-graduate employment opportunities for Boyd students and graduates.
+The Boyd IP faculty work closely with the Career Development Office to identify and promote IP-related internships, externships and post-graduate employment opportunities for Boyd students and graduates.
 Boyd students and graduates routinely secure IP-related positions with local, regional, and national employers.
-Some of the most popular opportunities for Boyd students and graduates include working with:
+Some of the most popular opportunities for Boyd students and graduates include working with the following:

-- federal judges participating in U.S. federal district courts’ Patent Pilot Program;
+- Federal judges participating in the U.S. federal district court Patent Pilot Program;

-- general counsel for gaming, technology, or entertainment companies;
+- General counsel for gaming, technology, and entertainment companies;

-- federal and state government offices and agencie.
+- Federal and state government offices and agencies.

 IGT Professor of Intellectual Property Law